gchq/Gaffer/store-implementation/accumulo-store/README.md

 - uk.gov.gchq.gaffer.accumulostore.SingleUseMockAccumuloStore
 - uk.gov.gchq.gaffer.accumulostore.SingleUseAccumuloStore

-Ensure that the Accumulo user specified by the `accumulo.user` property has the following scan authorisations:
+Ensure that the Accumulo user specified by the `accumulo.user` property has the `System.CREATE_TABLE` permission and the following scan authorisations:

 | Authorisation     | Required by |
 | ----------------- | ----------- |